DPH-Communicable-Disease/.github/Github procedures.md

 * Ongoing Maintenance: The repository should be regularly maintained to ensure that the code remains relevant and functional.
 Obsolete or deprecated code should be clearly labeled or removed.
 * Documentation: Contributors are required to maintain clear documentation for all code uploaded.
 This includes details on functionality, dependencies, and instructions for use.
-* Handling Transitions: If the main administrator or a key contributor leaves the division, their responsibilities must be formally transferred to another qualified team member. o Access Transfer: The exiting person’s GitHub permissions will be immediately revoked, and a successor will be appointed to manage the repository. o Handover of Responsibilities: A comprehensive handover document should be prepared, including current state of the repository, pending issues or updates, and instructions for repository management
+* Handling Transitions: If the main administrator or a key contributor leaves the division, their responsibilities must be formally transferred to another qualified team member. o Access Transfer: The exiting personâ€™s GitHub permissions will be immediately revoked, and a successor will be appointed to manage the repository. o Handover of Responsibilities: A comprehensive handover document should be prepared, including current state of the repository, pending issues or updates, and instructions for repository management
 * Backup Procedures: Regular backups of the repository (code and documentation) should be made to an internal, secure location to ensure continuity of access if needed.